meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

 You've encountered REST already, but just to review, it stands for REpresentational State Transfer and encapsulates a way of structuring a URL so that access to specific resources is predictable and standardized.

-In practice, that means that if we type `rails s` and run our blog app, browsing to `/posts` will show ust the index of all `Post` objects.
+In practice, that means that if we type `rails s` and run our blog app, browsing to `/posts` will show just the index of all `Post` objects.
 And if we want to view a specific `Author`, we can guess the URL for that (as long as we know the author's `id`) by going to `/authors/:id`.

 **Top-tip:** The `/:id` notation above represents a _dynamic_ route segment, which we've touched on before and will be seeing more of in this reading.

 Why do we care?
-When we added the filter button to our blog, we could filter by a certain author to see that author's posts, but the URL was an ugly string of text that told us nothing of value.
+Before, when we added the filter button to our blog, we could filter by a certain author to see that author's posts, but the URL was an ugly string of text that told us nothing of value.

 ## Dynamic Route Segments